Preventing Unintentional Weight Loss

 I want to take a moment to tell you it’s OK to ditch the diets.
 Particularly those of you who are so health conscious that you cringe at the idea of adding big dollop of butter to someone’s oatmeal.
 Please hear me out.

-Don’t worry about dietary restrictions or “health foods” when treating unintended weight loss.
-The risk of unintended weight loss, malnutrition, muscle loss, loss of independence, and potentially death is the highest priority.
+Don’t worry about dietary restrictions or “health foods” when treating unintentional weight loss.
+The risk of unintentional weight loss, malnutrition, muscle loss, loss of independence, and potentially death is the highest priority.
 And it doesn’t matter how “healthy” the foods you provide are if they aren’t eaten.

 Now this is the tricky part and why I want all of you to have access to a geriatric dietitian.
 Food is medicine.
 It can be complicated (it’s why it takes so much schooling to be a dietitian!).